RJPearson94/terraform-aws-open-next/docs/backend-server-deployments.md

 Several options exist to deploy the backend.

-By default all zones will use the same deployment options however you can override the deployment options for each zone.
-See the module documentation below for more information
+By default, all zones will use the same deployment options; however, you can override the deployment options for each zone.
+See the module documentation below for more information.

 The backend options are as follows: